Criteria for Admission

 - Current Vita outlining educational and professional experiences.

-- Declaration of intent outlining occupational goals, interests, and commitment to program
+- Declaration of intent outlining occupational goals, interests, and commitment to program (including a reasons for choosing the field of counseling psychology and the University of Akron.)

 - A minimum of three letters of reference attesting to success in the field and probable academic success at the doctoral level.